desmid/mview/README.md

   little editing.

-  You unpack the archive into a destination folder, edit the MView program by hand, then add the folder containing that program to `PATH'.
+  You unpack the archive into a destination folder, edit the MView program by hand, then add the folder containing that program to `PATH`.

 * Perl module

-  This method assumes that, as well as Perl, you have some version of `make' installed, so may not work on all systems.
+  This method assumes that, as well as Perl, you have some version of `make` installed, so may not work on all systems.

   You unpack the archive into a temporary folder and run the standard Perl